 Hebrews 12:28 is a great reminder and encouragement to us.
 We are receiving a kingdom that cannot be moved, one that is firm and stable and secure.
 God is our Rock and Jesus Christ is the chief cornerstone of this foundation for our lives.
 We have to receive it as ours.
-Take up our places as daughters of the king and co-heirs with Christ.
+We have to take up our places as daughters of the king and co-heirs with Christ.

 What is shaking your world right now?
 What makes you fearful?
 In the last post we looked at the fear of vain imagining.
 We saw an example in scripture of those who allowed their vain imaginings to run wild and those who chose to trust God in the midst of their fear.
 Let’s wrap up today by looking at another example of situations that cause us to be fearful: concern for provision and the future.

 Read: 1 Kings 17:1-16 and answer the following questions:

 - How does our story in this passage open?
 What is happening in the land?